LumIT-Automation/index/README.md

 systemctl restart automation-interface-sso-container.service.

+For the API nodes:
+ - Configure plugins' settings, if available and needed.

 **CentOS** packages' installation need some trivial additional steps.
 For the installation:
  - disable SELinux (only) during installation (setenforce 0)